codemagic-ci-cd/codemagic-docs/content/yaml-publishing/pub.dev.md

 weight: 7
 ---

-Codemagic allows you to deploy Flutter packages to pub.dev.

-## Publishing a Flutter package to pub.dev

 In order to get publishing permissions, first, you will need to log in to pub.dev locally.
 It can be done by running `pub publish --dry-run`.
 After that, `credentials.json` will be generated, which you can use to log in without the need for Google confirmation through the browser.